huggingface/blog/1b-sentence-embeddings.md

 You can find all models and datasets we created during the challenge in our [HuggingFace repository](https://huggingface.co/flax-sentence-embeddings).
 We trained 20 general-purpose Sentence Transformers models such as Mini-LM ([Wang and al., 2020](https://proceedings.neurips.cc/paper/2020/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html)), RoBERTa ([liu and al., 2019](https://arxiv.org/abs/1907.11692 )), DistilBERT ([Sanh and al., 2020](http://arxiv.org/abs/1910.01108)) and MPNet ([Song and al., 2020](https://proceedings.neurips.cc/paper/2020/hash/c3a690be93aa602ee2dc0ccab5b7b67e-Abstract.html)).
 Our models achieve SOTA on multiple general-purpose Sentence Similarity evaluation tasks.
 We also shared [8 datasets](https://huggingface.co/flax-sentence-embeddings) specialized for Question Answering, Sentence-Similarity, and Gender Evaluation.

-General sentence embeddings might be used for many applications. built a [Spaces demo](https://huggingface.co/spaces/flax-sentence-embeddings/sentence-embeddings) for several applications:
+General sentence embeddings might be used for many applications.
+We built a [Spaces demo](https://huggingface.co/spaces/flax-sentence-embeddings/sentence-embeddings) to showcase several applications:
 * The **sentence similarity** module compares the similarity of the main text with other texts of your choice.
 In the background, the demo extracts the embedding for each text and computes the similarity between the source sentence and the other using cosine similarity.
-* **Asymmetric QA compares the answer likeliness of a given query with answer candidates of your choice.
+* **Asymmetric QA** compares the answer likeliness of a given query with answer candidates of your choice.
-* **Search / Cluster returns nearby answers from a query.
+* **Search / Cluster** returns nearby answers from a query.
 For example, if you input « python », it will retrieve closest sentences using dot-product distance.
 * **Gender Bias Evaluation** report *inherent gender bias* in training set via random sampling of the sentences.
 Given an anchor text without mentioning gender for target occupation and 2 propositions with gendered pronouns, we compare if models assign a higher similarity to a given proposition and therefore evaluate their proportion to favor a specific gender.

 The [Community week using JAX/Flax for NLP & CV](https://discuss.huggingface.co/t/open-to-the-community-community-week-using-jax-flax-for-nlp-cv/7104) has been an intense and highly rewarding experience!
 The quality of Google’s Flax, JAX, and Cloud and Hugging Face team members' guidance and their presence helped us all learn a lot.
 We hope all projects had as much fun as we did in ours.
 Whenever you have questions or suggestions, don’t hesitate to contact us!